Welcome to BioFrontiers at UCCS!

-The UCCS Center of the University of Colorado Biofrontiers Institute (Biofrontiers-UCCS) is devoted to collaborations between scientists across disciplines to advance biotechnology.
-The initial focus of Biofrontiers-UCCS will be to do research at the border between biology and physics.
+The UCCS Center of the University of Colorado BioFrontiers Institute (BioFrontiers-UCCS) is devoted to collaborations between scientists across disciplines to advance biotechnology.
+The initial focus of BioFrontiers-UCCS is to complete collaborative research projects in biology and physics.

 For more information, please contact:

 Kristen Petersen, Operations Manager